We are temporarily closed. Sign up to our emails for updates.

 We want as many people as possible to be able to enjoy 'Sensing the Unseen'.

 If you are travelling to the Gallery specifically for this exhibition or you have access needs, contact the Visitor Information Line on 020 7747 2885 [choose option 2] to book one of the limited pre-bookable slots.
 These will be released at the beginning of each month for the month ahead.
 If there is availability, the visitor engagement team will book a timed slot and your Gallery Entry ticket together.
 Note, slots cannot be booked on the day of your visit.

 'Sensing the Unseen: At home

 Can’t make it to the Gallery?
-‘Sensing the Unseen' at home will be launched in February 2021 so you can enjoy the sonified painting experience in the comfort of your own home.
+‘Sensing the Unseen: Step into Gossaert's 'Adoration, mobile edition let's you enjoy the 'sonified' painting experience in the comfort of your own home.